tpowa/Archboot/usr/share/archboot/docs/Readme.txt

 - Check also the forum threads for posted fixes and workarounds.
 - Why screen stays blank or other weird screen issues happen?
   Some hardware doesn't like the KMS activation, use nouveau.modeset=0 or radeon.modeset=0 or i915.modeset=0 or nomodeset on boot prompt.
-- dmraid might be broken on some boards, support is not perfect here.
+- dmraid/fakeraid might be broken on some boards, support is not perfect here.
   The reason is there are so many different hardware components out there.
-  At the moment 1.0.0rc16 is included, with latest fedora patchset.
+  At the moment 1.0.0rc16 is included, with latest fedora patchset, development has been stopped. mdadm supports some isw and ddf fakeraid chipsets, but assembling during boot is deactivated in /etc/mdadm.conf!
 - Why is parted used in setup routine, instead of cfdisk in msdos partitiontable mode?
   - parted is the only linux partition program that can handle all type of